TransMac

 protect, turn protect switch off.

-Solution: Dmg files are read-only when compressed.
-Expand the dmg to write to it.
+Solution: DMG files are read-only when compressed.
+Expand the DMG to write to it.

 Symptom: An error message appears when trying to write to a disk.

-Problem: The disk is write protected or read only.
+Cause: The disk is write protected or read only.

 Solution: For hardware write